Crompton faces right in a black shirt. They have light skin, short red hair, an nose piercings

 Research Chair

 Constance is a white, queer, able-bodied settler and Canada Research Chair in Digital Humanities.
-Her research interests are in linked data, data modelling, code as a representational medium, queer history, and Victorian popular culture.
-She an associate director of the Digital Humanities Summer Institute (University of Victoria) and former vice-president of the Canadian Society for Digital Humanities/Société canadienne des humanités numériques.
+Their research interests are in linked data, data modelling, code as a representational medium, queer history, and Victorian popular culture.
+They are a member of several research project teams: Lesbian and Gay Liberation in Canada, Linked Infrastructure for Networked Cultural Scholarship, the Implementing New Knowledge Environments Partnership, and the Transgender Media Portal.
+Crompton is a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists and a former vice-president of the Canadian Society for Digital Humanities/Société canadienne des humanités numériques.
+Photo by Adrienne Row-Smith.

 Michelle Schwartz (she/her)